YangTaeyoung/hugo-ai-translator/translator/test_result/testing.en.md

 }
 ```

-When you run the above code, you will see the following result:
+When we run the code above, we will see the following result:

 ```shell
 2025/02/11 20:02:31 This is a fatal error
 ```

-Now, let's look at the code using `panic()`.
+Now, let’s look at a code that uses `panic()`.

 ```go
 package main